In order to carry out the provisions of the Constitution, the following Bylaws are adopted for the government of

 - The Executive Committee:

-qualified state and the District of Columbia, shall be appointed by the president, in conference with the
+state or defined territory, shall be appointed by the president, in conference with the vice presidents,

 on Committees shall have been resident members for at least three (3) years of Southern Baptist